Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **Centralized private test data evaluation** is another approach that has been attempted to resolve the problem of AI companies gaming benchmark results.
 One currently active private evaluator is the SEAL LLM Leaderboards[^46] by Scale.ai[^47].
 However, this lacks the transparency and audibility to be fully trustworthy and widely used as a standard.

-**Decentralised systems are strongly positioned to solve** all of those issues thanks to providing proper incentivization to all parties involved while leveraging blockchains' decentralisation and transparency. **Private datasets** still can be a fundamental **part of the validation strategy**.
+**Decentralised systems are strongly positioned to solve** all of those issues thanks to providing proper incentivization to all parties involved while leveraging blockchains' decentralization and transparency. **Private datasets** still can be a fundamental **part of the validation strategy**.
 Especially given current **advancement in privacy technologies like TEEs, ZKPs and FHE**.

 # How ForestAI Leverages Insights to Drive Innovation